umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

 ### Setting up Visual Studio Code

-To asscoiate the hosted JSON schema file to all package.manifest files you will need to perform the following inside of Visual Studio Code editor.
+To associate the hosted JSON schema file to all package.manifest files you will need to perform the following inside of Visual Studio Code editor.

 * File -> Preferences -> User Settings
 * This will open two editors side by side with the default settings on the left and custom overrides on the right